DevotedMC/CropControl/README.md

 **Citadel:** Citadel forces breaks via Acid blocks without firing Bukkit's break event.
 It does, however, fire an Acid event with much the same information; for compatibility, we capture that Acid event if Citadel is installed on your server.
 It is not required at runtime, just for compile.
 Compatibility begins at 3.7.02 of Citadel.

+In general, we also fire off a CropControlDropEvent whenever breaking a thing results in drops.
+Handlers of the event can modify the drops or cacnel the event entirely, allowing smooth integration with outside plugins.

 ## Configuration

 Configuration is straightforward.